-A complete application consists of the submission of our online form as well as responses to all essay questions, a copy of your transcripts, class registration, and one letter of recommendation emailed to .
+A complete application consists of the submission of our online form with all supplemental files (responses to all essay questions, a copy of your transcripts, class registration, and one letter of recommendation) uploaded directly to the form or emailed to .
 See below for details.

 You are eligible to apply to the Caleb Scholars Program if you meet the following requirements: